NI-Measurement-Plug-Ins/abstraction-layer-python/source/measurements/dmm_measurement_hal/README.md

 ## NOTE

-- This measurement uses the `DmmMeasurementHAL.pinmap` file, which includes two custom DMM instruments:
+- - The `.\demo_files\DmmMeasurementHAL.pinmap` for this measurement includes two custom DMM instruments:
   `GPIB0::3::INSTR (simulated)` and `VISA-DMM (physical)`, both identified with the instrument type ID `KeysightDmm`.
 Currently, the `create_dmm_sessions` and `destroy_dmm_sessions methods` only support initializing a single session of a specific instrument type ID.
 Therefore, before